 The surgery itself can be performed negligently, which in turn can have devastating and sometimes fatal consequences.
 We have extensive experience in acting for patients in a wide variety of surgery claims.
 The cover operations on your heart and lungs, bowel and bladder surgery, liver and pancreas procedures and gall bladder and bile duct surgery (cholecystectomy).

 Post-operatively, the hospital are required to offer a high level of care – there can be problems that emerge such as excessive blood loss during the surgery or damage to other internal organs.
 Some patients suffer severe reactions to cleaning fluids used during the operation.
 Medical staff also have to be vigilant for development of deep vein thrombosis or a pulmonary embolism.

 Claims against hospitals also include falls whilst under the care of the hospital including falling out of bed, and developing pressure sores or ulcers.
 These serious skin injuries should not occur in modern day hospitals with vigilant and expert care.

 Many cases also arise where hospitals have failed to carry out the right diagnosis on a patient, these include missed fractures, mismanaging infections and errors in diagnosing cancer.

-If yourself or a family member have been given an incorrect diagnosis, have suffered an injury during post-operative care or have suffered from surgeon negligence, call Pryers Solicitors today on 1904556600 to discuss a possible claim.
+If yourself or a family member have been given an incorrect diagnosis, have suffered an injury during post-operative care or have suffered from surgeon negligence, call Pryers Solicitors today onto discuss a possible claim.